Fovir-GitHub/knowledge-base/src/sof/testing/stages/development_testing.md

 2. Components developed by different team members or groups may be integrated at this stage.
 System testing is a collective rather than an individual process.

 #### Use-Case Testing

+The use-cases developed to identify system interactions can be used as a basis for system testing.

+Each use-case usually involves several system components, so testing the use-case forces these interactions to occur.

+The sequence diagrams associated with the use-case documents the components and interactions that are being tested.